DevExpress-Examples/wpf-data-grid-display-hyperlinks/Readme.md

 # Data Grid for WPF - How to Display Hyperlinks in Cells

 This example demonstrates how to display hyperlinks in [GridControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl) cells.
-To do that, bind a column to the field that contains a hyperlink in data source.
+To do that, bind a column to the field that contains a hyperlink in the data source.
 Define a [DataTemplate](https://docs.microsoft.com/en-us/dotnet/api/system.windows.datatemplate) and assign it to the [CellTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.ColumnBase.CellTemplate) property.
 The template should include the [HyperlinkEdit](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.HyperlinkEdit) editor.
-Use the [HyperlinkEdit.Text]() property to specify a custom caption instead of URL.
+Use the [HyperlinkEdit.Text]() property to specify a custom caption instead of a URL.

 ```xaml
 <dxg:GridColumn FieldName="HelpLink">